 - [Record By...] allows you to control how the mask is used when saving the palette.
-The options are:

-[Channel in programmer] records only channels which are in - [Channel in programmer] records only channels which are in the programmer (ones which you have changed) [Group in programmer] records all channels in any attribute group which has one or more channels in the programmer.
+The options are: [Channel in programmer] records only channels which are in the programmer (ones which you have changed) [Group in programmer] records all channels in any attribute group which has one or more channels in the programmer.
 For example if Cyan is in the programmer, all colour channel settings will be recorded even if not in the programmer.
-[Group in mask] records everything included by the mask set on the attribute buttons - [Mixed] records by attribute group for Position and Colour but by channel for all other controls. - The console will automatically create a legend for your palette (unless the User Setting [Auto Legend] is set to Off).
+[Group in mask] records everything included by the mask set on the attribute buttons [Mixed] records by attribute group for Position and Colour but by channel for all other controls. - The console will automatically create a legend for your palette (unless the User Setting [Auto Legend] is set to Off).
 For colour palettes a coloured icon is used to show the selected colour.
 If the palette contains fixtures set to different colours, a coloured bar will be shown for each.
 For CITP (media server) palettes, the media thumbnail will be used.
-For other attributes the last adjusted function value will be used for the legend, except for pan and tilt which will use a default legend. - 193 S 190 S 191 N 192 N 192 N 192 I PCGBESFX I PCGBESFX I PCGBESFX - You can also manually set a legend for the palette while you are saving it using [Provide a legend].
+For other attributes the last adjusted function value will be used for the legend, except for pan and tilt which will use a default legend.

+- You can also manually set a legend for the palette while you are saving it using [Provide a legend].
 See section 5.1.5 for how to change the palette legend. - If you select a Palette button which is already used, the console offers you options to [Cancel], [Replace] or [Merge] the existing palette.
 [Replace] will erase the palette and save only the latest changes you have made.
 [Merge] will combine your changes with the palette.
 This allows you to add settings for additional types of fixtures to a shared palette or to update the existing fixture settings.
 Pressing the palette button again will automatically merge.
 The palettes are merged using Quick Merge, which has a mask to include or exclude attribute types.